Egon370/kep-hack/README.md

 - Constrict has its previously pathetic base power improved.
 - Dizzy Punch has an actual confusion chance.
 - Egg Bomb is 100% accurate.
+- Focus Energy now doubles your crit rate instead of quartering it.
 - Pokemon are now sober when using Rock Throw.
 - Spike Cannon is Steel type, functioning as early STAB for Alolan Sandslash.